5 systems seeking post-acute care talent

 Editor's note: This is not an exhaustive list.
 Job listings were compiled from job-seeker websites.

-1. Advocate Aurora Health, based in Downers Grove, Ill., and Milwaukee, is seeking a care manager for Waukesha, Wis.
+1. Cardinal Health, based in Dublin, Ohio, is seeking a senior consultant for clinical operations in Georgia.

-2. HCA Healthcare, based in Nashville, Tenn., is seeking a director for its regional post-acute network.
+2. Convatec, based in England, is seeking a territory manager for its post-acute division in Boston.

-3. MLK Community Healthcare, based in Los Angeles, is seeking a post-acute network coordinator.
+3. TeamHealth, based in Knoxville, Tenn., is seeking a post-acute care physician in Wichita, Kan.

-4. ProMedica Senior Care, based in Union, S.C., is seeking floor care.
+4. American Hospital Association, based in Chicago, is seeking a senior associate director of policy for post-acute payment in Washington, D.C.

-5. Trilogy Health Services, based in Louisville, Ky., is seeking a director of assisted living for its location in New Albany, Ohio.
+5. CareCentrix, based in Hartford, Conn., is seeking a medical director of post-acute care.